GoogleCloudPlatform/cloudml-dist-mnist-example/README.md

   Note: `us-east1-c` should be the zone of instances you have created.

-  When the training is finished, it displayes the storage path containing the model binary.
+  When the training is finished, the storage path containing the model binary will be displayed.

 ## Clean up

 Clean up is really easy, but also super important: if you don't follow these